cscharf-hub/wavecatcher-analysis/README.md

 This is the main analysis framework for the SiPM/PMT setups in the high energy physics group at Humboldt University of Berlin which use WaveCatcher devices for digitization.

 # Requirements
 CERN ROOT Release 6.24/02 or later[^1] recommended.
+Make is required

 It is highly recommended to install [ROOT](https://root.cern/install/#conda) with [conda](https://docs.conda.io/en/latest/miniconda.html).
 The easiest way to install all dependencies can be achieved by executing the included scripts as explained under [Getting started](#Getting-started).